flodlan/Lab-Wiki/documents/fMRI/fmri-resources.md

 You can find the current schedule [here](https://www.ru.nl/en/donders-institute/services/donders-toolkits).

 {: .note }
 > Ask other lab members for their experience with these courses.
-Additionally, you might want to consider looking at the software being sued during these toolkits as it might not match with your experience or goals.
+Additionally, you might want to consider looking at the software being used during these toolkits as it might not match with your experience or goals.

 ### Books